tsaol/finetuning-on-aws/README.md

 ## Repository Structure

-- `notebooks/`: Jupyter notebooks with detailed examples and workflows
+- `finetuning-llamafactory/`: Main directory containing the finetuning scripts and notebooks
-- `LLaMA-Factory/`: Submodule containing the LLaMA Factory framework
+- `LLaMA-Factory @ f6ac23e`: Submodule containing the LLaMA Factory framework (linked to a specific commit)
-- `awsome-distributed-training/`: Submodule with resources for distributed training
+- `awsome-distributed-training @ 26130c0`: Submodule with resources for distributed training (linked to a specific commit)

 ## Usage